sebiboga/humans-txt/README.md

 Let's not lose sight of the fact that behind all the machines and AI, it is the creativity, empathy, and ingenuity of humans that truly drive progress.

 ![Human Intelligence](https://raw.githubusercontent.com/sebiboga/humans-txt/main/assets/humanstxt-isolated-blank.gif)

+## What is humans.txt?

+It's an initiative for knowing the people behind a website.
+It's a TXT file that contains information about the different people who have contributed to building the website.
+Check more about it on original initiative: [humanstxt.org](http://humanstxt.org)